Jack Klugman: Career

-1950s and 1960s
+Late 1940s, 1950s, and 1960s

-Klugman was active in numerous stage, television, and film productions during the 1950s and '60s.
+Klugman was active in numerous stage, television, and film productions during this period.
+In early 1949 he took an unpaid role in an Equity Library Theatre production of the mid-1930s play Stevedore, in which Rod Steiger and Ossie Davis also appeared.
 In 1950, he had a small role in the Mr. Roberts road company production at the Colonial Theatre in Boston.
 Later that same year, he made his television debut in an episode of Actors Studio.
 In March 1952, Klugman made his Broadway debut in Golden Boy as Frank Bonaparte.

 In 1954, he played Jim Hanson on the soap opera The Greatest Gift.
 The following year, he appeared in the live television broadcast of Producers' Showcase in the episode "The Petrified Forest" with Humphrey Bogart and Henry Fonda.
 Klugman later said the experience was the greatest thrill of his career.
 He went on to appear in several classic films, including as juror number five in 12 Angry Men (1957), of which he was the last surviving cast member.
 In 1959, he returned to Broadway in the original production of Gypsy: A Musical Fable.
 In 1960, Klugman was nominated for a Tony Award for Best Featured Actor (Musical) for his role in the show but lost to Tom Bosley in Fiorello!.
 He remained with Gypsy until it closed in March 1961.

 From 1960 to 1963, Klugman appeared in four episodes of The Twilight Zone series: "A Passage for Trumpet" (1960), "A Game of Pool" (1961), "Death Ship" (1963), and "In Praise of Pip" (1963), tying Burgess Meredith for the most appearances in a starring role on the series.
 In 1964, he won his first Primetime Emmy Award for his guest-starring role on The Defenders.
 The same year, Klugman was cast in the starring role in the situation comedy Harris Against the World.
 The series was a part of an experimental block of sitcoms that aired on NBC entitled 90 Bristol Court.
 Harris Against the World, along with the other sitcoms that aired in the block, were cancelled the following year due to low ratings.

 Klugman continued the decade with multiple guest roles on television, including appearances on The F.B.I., Ben Casey, The Name of the Game, The Fugitive, and Insight.
 He also appeared on Broadway in Tchin-Tchin from October 1962 to May 1963.
 From 1960 to 1963, Klugman appeared in two episodes of the series The Untouchables: "Loophole" (1961) and "An Eye for an Eye" (1963).